 This is the compiled ancestry of Alicia Rhett, mostly on her fathers side.

 She is related to both 2.
 President of the United States John Adams (through Boylston), his wife Abigail (through Smith/Boylston), and therefor also to their son, 6.
 President John Quincy Adams.
-She is also related to the actress Linda Hunt (through Boylston).
+She is also related to the actress Linda Hunt , poet and playwright T. S. Eliot, and astronaut Story Musgrave (through the Boylston family).

 16 generations “Ahentafel”